 - Use parent-approved choices only.
 Offer choices that guide your child toward the outcome you're seeking.
 Make sure both options offered are 100% okay with you.
 If you offer two choices hoping your child will choose "a" instead of "b", your hesitancy about "b" will act like a magnet and cause your child to choose "b" instead of "a" every time.

 - Take action when a child doesn't choose.
 If a child won't choose between the apple or the cranberry juice you need to choose for her.
 Follow through and choose so your child comes to understand that when you offer her a choice and she doesn't choose, the ability to choose goes away.
 You can say, "I know you're upset that I had to choose the juice for you.
 I have another choice for you to try now.
 Would you like to drink what I chose for you now or not have juice right now?"

-Three Sample "Choice" Conversations
+Two Sample "Choice" Conversations

 1. Don't Give Limitless Possibilities

 Mom: Make a choice about what you want to drink.

 Mom: Come on, we're in a hurry!
 You know you can't have coffee!
 Choose again!